City-of-Warsaw/decidim-warsaw-ks/decidim-module-repository/README.md

 # Decidim::Repository

-Repository for files and images gallery.
+Repository adds the ability media and files management by administarators.

 ## Usage